 Health Conditions Related to Genetic Changes

-Unlike some of the other forms of xeroderma pigmentosum, when the disorder is caused by mutations in the XPC gene it is generally not associated with neurological abnormalities (such as delayed development and hearing loss).
+Individuals with xeroderma pigmentosum caused by variants in the XPC gene may have an increased risk of early menopause compared to the general population.
+Unlike some of the other forms of xeroderma pigmentosum, when the disorder is caused by variants in the XPC gene it is generally not associated with neurological abnormalities (such as delayed development and hearing loss).
 It is unclear why some people with xeroderma pigmentosum develop neurological abnormalities and others do not.More About This Health Condition

 Other Names for This Gene